-- Verbal praise privately and in public. - Acknowledgement / praise outside the classroom. - Positive communication home from Tutor, Subject Teacher, Head of Faculty/Department, Head of House, Sixth Form Team and Leadership Team. - Written praise to the Tutor, House Head, Head of Faculty/Department, Sixth Form Team - Display of students' work throughout the school. - In Years 7-9, award of BARTS Values points. - In Years 10-11, prize draw with vouchers for winners during Celebration Assemblies. - A range of Faculty/Department specific rewards, including raffles, postcards of praise, etc. - Bronze, Silver, Gold and Platinum awards, House and School Colours. - Formal public recognition in House, Year and whole school assemblies. - Congratulatory messages and inclusion of reports of events in Bartholonews and through other media outlets, including social media accounts. - Competitions that award points towards the House Championship Shields and the House Cup. - Celebrating excellent attendance. - Participation in social occasions and the rich variety of sporting, club and after school activities provides the opportunity for developing the positive relationships we are seeking within our school community. - Presentation evenings to award prizes and certificates also creates a positive atmosphere. - Other school-based privileges.
+- Verbal praise privately and in public. - Acknowledgement / praise outside the classroom. - Positive communication home from Tutor, Subject Teacher, Head of Faculty/Department, Head of House, Sixth Form Team and Leadership Team. - Written praise to the Tutor, House Head, Head of Faculty/Department, Sixth Form Team - Display of students' work throughout the school. - In Years 7-11, the award of House Points which lead to further reward opportunities. - A range of Faculty/Department specific rewards, including raffles, postcards of praise, etc. - Bronze, Silver, Gold and Platinum awards, House and School Colours. - Formal public recognition in House, Year and whole school assemblies. - Congratulatory messages and inclusion of reports of events in Bartholonews and through other media outlets, including social media accounts. - Competitions that award points towards the House Championship Shields and the House Cup. - Celebrating excellent attendance. - Participation in social occasions and the rich variety of sporting, club and after school activities provides the opportunity for developing the positive relationships we are seeking within our school community. - Presentation evenings to award prizes and certificates also creates a positive atmosphere. - Other school-based privileges.